 Through the spring of 1993, the Hugo Wall Center for Urban Studies operated as a separate, integrated academic unit, offering instruction and conducting research and service, and reporting directly to central administration of the University.
 In Fall 1993, in response to preferences that the Center be housed in a degree-granting college and as part of several university-wide organizational changes, the Hugo Wall School of Urban and Public Affairs was created and placed in Fairmount College of Liberal Arts and Sciences.
-Initially the School housed the MPA program and the Center for Urban Studies, as well as graduate and undergraduate programs in gerontology and criminal justice, and undergraduate programs in minority studies and social work and was.
+Initially the School housed the MPA program and the Center for Urban Studies, as well as graduate and undergraduate programs in gerontology and criminal justice, and undergraduate programs in minority studies and social work.
 In 1994, the Kansas Public Finance Center was created as an additional research and service unit in the School.

-As a result of changing requirements, the Hugo Wall School was split in 1999 into three units - a School of Social Work; a School of Community Affairs containing criminal justice, gerontology and minority studies; and a school that housed the Master of Public Administration degree program, the Center for Urban Studies and the Kansas Public Finance Center, which retained the name Hugo Wall School of Urban and Public Affairs.
+As a result of changing requirements, the Hugo Wall School was split in 1999 into three units - a School of Social Work; a School of Community Affairs containing criminal justice, gerontology and minority studies; and a school that housed the Master of Public Administration degree program, the Center for Urban Studies and the Kansas Public Finance Center, which retained the name Hugo Wall School of Public Affairs.